labex-labs/open-source-labs/python/python-mastery/lab-ex3-8-mixin-classes-and-cooperative-inheritance/en/step3.md

 "
 ```

-You should see formatted columns:
+You should see the table with formatted columns.
+The output will look like this:

 ```
       name     shares      price